 - Lastly, we teach all young men we have the privilege to work with, about the importance of taking the gifts they have been given and giving back to their own communities.

 Born and raised in Portsmouth, VA, son of The Honorable and Mrs Morton V. Whitlow, Coach Whitlow brings over 25 years of coaching experience into his fourth season as Head Boys Varsity Lacrosse Coach for The Hun School of Princeton Raiders.
 He boasts 16 total State championships as a coach and a player over the years.

 Whitlow was a standout athlete in football, basketball, and lacrosse during his time in high school.
 His affinity for lacrosse was cultivated at Norfolk Academy, under legendary lacrosse Hall of Fame coach and player Tom Duquette.
 Whitlow later attended and graduated in 1988 from St. George’s School in Newport, RI, where he had the honor to play for respected educator and coach Archibald Montgomery.

 Success traveled with Whitlow as he furthered his academic and athletic career at the University of Delaware.
 Under Head Coach Bob Shillinglaw.
 Whitlow was a two-time All-Conference selection, Conference Defenseman of the Year 1992, and team captain while playing for the Fighting Blue Hens.
 He graduated in 1992 with a major in Political Science, and minors in English and Philosophy.

 Coach Whitlow was a member of the 1995 Philadelphia Wings National Lacrosse League World Championship team, as well as a member of the Philadelphia Lacrosse Club, Eagles Eye Lacrosse Club, Mt.
 Washington Tavern Lacrosse Team, Capital Lacrosse Club, and MAB Lacrosse Club.

 Coach Whitlow lives in Princeton, NJ with his two children, 9-year-old twins Whit and Hazel.

-Don Green with his wife Naoma, daughters Yardley & Coco, and son Walker
+Coach Green with his Wife and two daughters Yardley and Coco and Son Walker